-In early 2018, Infosys surveyed more than 1,000 senior-management-level executives working in large organizations around the world with more than 5,000 employees and over \$1 billion in annual revenue.
-That research on their digital evolution included responses from more than 100 telecom industry executives.
+In early 2018, Infosys surveyed more than 1,000 senior management level executives working in large organizations around the world with more than 5,000 employees and over \$1 billion in annual revenue.
+That research on their digital evolution included responses from dozens of logistics industry executives.

-Based on that survey, we produced a report - The New Champions of Digital Disruption: Incumbent Organizations - showing that incumbent organizations (as opposed to digital natives) fall into three clusters, which are determined by their progress along the digital transformation journey.
+Based on that survey, we produced a report - The New Champions of Digital Disruption: Incumbent Organizations - showing that incumbent organizations (as opposed to digital natives) fall into three clusters determined by their progress along the digital transformation journey: